quyendang/OpenCore-Guide/README.md

 **Add**: 4D1EDE05-38C7-4A6A-9CC6-4BCCA8B38C14 (System Integrity Protection bitmask)
 * UIScale : NVRAM variable may need to be set to 02 to enable HiDPI scaling in FileVault 2 UEFI password interface and boot screen logo. but using a 10, you can see the big apple logo with HiDPI.
 Most use 10, 02, 01(it just up to you).
+* This will fail when console handle has no GOP protocol.
+When the firmware does not provide it, it can be added with ProvideConsoleGop UEFI quirk set to 'true'.

 **Block**: Forcibly rewrites NVRAM variables, not needed for us as `sudo nvram` is prefered but useful for those edge cases.